Each individual can be totally different as there exists a broad variation of autistic disorders

 To monitor eg. retained deciduous teeth/roots if asymptomatic

-‘social stories’ using pictures – is extremelly useful way for accliatisation of autistic patient
+‘social stories’ using pictures – is extremely useful way for acclimatization of autistic patient

 Colour pictures can be used to make patient familiar with dental offcie

 Gentle clinical holding or just head support by: stabilizing patient’s head/mandible between hands preventing from involuntary movements.